Multivariate Stirling Polynomials of the first and second kind: Inversion formulas and recurrences

-\begin{exm} It has already been illustrated that choosing $X_{j}=1$ $(j=1,2,\dots)$ converts MSP relations into statements about Stirling numbers.
+\begin{exm} It has already been illustrated that putting $X_{j}=1$ $(j=1,2,\dots)$ converts MSP relations into statements about Stirling numbers.
 So we may ask what in this regard \theorem{thm5.3}\,(i) is about.
-By \proposition{prop3.7} we obtain a nice identity for the signed Stirling numbers of the first kind:
+By \proposition{prop3.7} we obtain a neat identity for the signed Stirling numbers of the first kind: